-Occasionally, you need to prepare a T1 or T3 return for a taxpayer who resides in one province but has a income from another.
-Do this by using the T2203 form.
+When you need to prepare a T1 or T3 return for a taxpayer who resides in one province but has income from another, use form T2203 Provincial and Territorial Taxes for Multiple Jurisdictions.